 A key leader of this effort was local environmental attorney Drayton Grant, whose passion and commitment brought the community together to establish this extraordinary place for all to enjoy.
 In 2012, Drayton lost a terrible battle with cancer; to honor her long-standing dedication to Burger Hill, the Park was renamed in her honor.
 Today, many of Drayton’s personal friends still honor her memory and vision for the park as Burger Hill Stewards.

 In 2006, recognizing Winnakee’s dedicated stewardship of the Park.
-Scenic Hudson transferred ownership of the property to Winnakee Land Trust.
+Scenic Hudson transfered ownership of the property to Winnakee Land Trust.

 Drayton Grant Park at Burger Hill is located on Route 9G in the Town of Rhinebeck, Dutchess County (41.9222, -73.87384).
 3137 New York 9G, Rhinebeck, NY 12572